dapengi/jellyfin-plugin-pinlogin/README.md

 ### Setting User PINs

-1. In the PIN Login configuration page, scroll to **User PIN Management**
+1. In the JellyPin configuration page, scroll to **User PIN Management**
 2. You'll see a list of all users with their PIN status
 3. Click the **edit** icon next to a user to set their PIN
 4. Enter a 4-digit PIN (numbers only)